 If you travel to Canada, Mexico or the adjacent Caribbean Islands (except Cuba) for 30 days or less, you may be eligible for automatic extension of validity of visa (also called “Automatic Revalidation”).
 This means you may re-enter the US with an expired US visa stamp in your passport.
 This benefit also applies to individuals who have changed non-immigrant status in the US and whose visa is still in the category in which they entered the US (such as an F-2 dependent who changed to F-1 inside the US).
 Nationals of certain countries may not be eligible for automatic extension of validity of visa.
 For more information, visit the Department of State website and search for “Automatic Revalidation.”

 To be eligible for the automatic extension of validity of visa provision, you will need to have maintained and intend to resume your nonimmigrant status, and you must have the following documents:

 Original I-94 card that you received upon your most recent entry to the US or printed copy from https://i94.cbp.dhs.gov.

 Valid I-20 or DS-2019 with a travel signature

 Optional: Letter from OIS citing the regulation that covers automatic extension of validity of visa

 NOTE: If you choose to apply for a new US visa in Canada or Mexico and are denied, you will not be eligible for automatic extension of validity of visa.

 Be aware if you are in a research field that may be considered of US national security interest you may face serious delays receiving a visa while a background check is being conducted.
 It is impossible to predict how long a background check might take (one week to 6 months), and it is not possible for any agency to intervene to expedite the background check.
-Learn more about Security Clearances and how to help prevent visa delays on the Department of State website here.
+Learn more about Security Clearances and how to help prevent visa delays by visiting the Department of State website and searching for “Visa Denial.”